risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-create-source.md

 ## Supported formats

-When creating a source, specify the format and encode in the `FORMAT` and `ENCODE` section of the `CREATE SOURCE` or `CREATE TABLE` statement.
+When creating a source, specify the data and encoding formats in the `FORMAT` and `ENCODE` section of the `CREATE SOURCE` or `CREATE TABLE` statement.

 ### Avro